tommyp/tommyp.org/src/content/blog/my-best-pubs-in-london.md

 - 🎮 Balatro on mobile is such an addiction.
 I've got to endless mode with a few decks, but I don't think I have the time to craft crazy broken builds like I see online.
 - 🎮 I finally [finished Cyberpunk 2077](/blog/i-love-night-city).
 What an incredible journey.
 - 🎮 I also gave Starfield [a second chance](/blog/second-chances), it's _OK_, but compared to Cyberpunk it's such a letdown and a missed opportunity.
 I'm looking forward to when someone can figure out how to make a better Starfield.
 - 📚 After finishing Children of Ruin, I had to start Children of Memory instantly.
-I'm about 100 pages in and it hasn't quite grabbed me yet, but I think I felt the same Children of Time so I'm determined to finish it.
+I'm about 100 pages in and it hasn't quite grabbed me yet, but I think I felt the same with Children of Time so I'm determined to finish it.